Though noncitizens can vote in few local elections, GOP goes big to make it illegal

 “It does dilute the voice of citizens of this country,” Tomczak said.
 “And it also dilutes the nature of citizenship.”

-The post Though noncitizens can vote in few local elections, GOP goes big to make it illegal appeared first on Stateline.
+The post Though noncitizens can vote in few local elections, GOP goes big to make it illegal appeared first on New Jersey Monitor.